storageos/storageos.github.io/_docs/reference/cli.md

 module: reference/cli
 ---

-# StorageOS Command Line
+# Command Line Interface

-## storageos Overview
+## Overview

-The `storageos` command line interface (CLI) is used to manage StorageOS cluster-wide storage configuration and has been implemented with a familiar Docker and Kuberneres CLI look and feel for taking common command line arguments:
+The `storageos` command line interface (CLI) is used to manage cluster-wide configuration. `storageos` is designed to be familiar to Docker CLI users.

-`storageos [OPTIONS] COMMAND [SUBCOMMAND] [flag] [ARG...]`

-`storageos [ --help | -v | --version ]`

-## Syntax
+## Usage

-To list available commands, either run `storageos` with no parameters or envoke storageos help with the `--help` option:

 ```
 $ storageos